akropolisio/gas-oracle/README.md

 For more commands see [pm2 docs](https://pm2.keymetrics.io/docs/usage/quick-start/).

 ## API
-The data can be fetched under `/gas/[networkID]` endpoint.
+The data can be fetched under `[networkID]` endpoint.
 The response contains a json with the following structure:
 ```
 type GasParams = Record<
   'slow' | 'standard' | 'fast',